akashebaev-ux/wwiks/README.md

 **For customers**

 The **For Customers page** section features the title, the *OpenArt AI with music*, and information about the advantages that Wiks offers to its clients, creating a consistent visual style across the site.
 A total of six templates are displayed, just like on the home page, maintaining this consistency.
+An enquiry button is placed at the top, supporting one of the client’s goals by giving users straightforward and immediate access to the enquiry form.

 The section is fully responsive, with the cards reorganising themselves as the screen size decreases to preserve readability across all devices.

-**All-inclusive solutions** are offered, going beyond regular website-building services.
-An enquiry button is placed at the top, supporting one of the client’s goals by giving users straightforward and immediate access to the enquiry form.
+The **all-inclusive solutions** section provides information about a range of services that extend beyond the scope of conventional website-building offerings.

+- Ready-to-launch ecosystems, including blogs, CRM systems, and full-scale e-commerce platforms.
+- Secure payment integration, influencer marketing, ongoing promotional campaigns, supplier communication across global markets, and full logistics coordination.

 ![For-customers](https://github.com/user-attachments/assets/6638afde-dfef-45fc-a002-7cd81c3f01b1)